SuperOfficeDocs/superoffice-docs/user-guide/en/document/edit.md

 > [!NOTE]
 > You can open a document in [edit mode or in read mode][1].
 When you open the document in edit mode, only you can edit the document.
 Other users can open the document in read mode.
-If your organisation uses a document library like SharePoint, multiple people can edit a document simultaneously.
+If your organization uses a document library like SharePoint, multiple people can edit a document simultaneously.

 Follow the instructions below, depending on how documents are managed in your SuperOffice installation: